AliSoftware/alisoftware.github.io/_drafts/closure-capture-2.md

 ## Reminder about weak & strong

-_Note: If you know about weak & strong references & retain cycles already, you can skip that part and jump directly to the "Closure Capture Semantics" paragraph._
+_Note: If you know about weak & strong references & retain cycles already, you can skip that part and jump directly to the nextparagraph._

 ### Strong references & ownership